My mother said I lacked ambition.

 I am excited about the future.
 By many lucky coincidences, I ended up working at the types of companies and having the types of experiences that gave me both the confidence and skills to be able to compete in this new economy.

-My mission now is to put those skills to use to help others unlock their creativity and curiosity to do things that matters to them.
+My mission now is to put those skills to use to help others unlock their creativity and curiosity to do things that matter to them.

 I aspire to help build the world that Ralph Waldo Emerson talks about when he said: